Print Books | MLA Works Cited

 Author.
 Title.
-Title of container, other contributors, version, number, publisher, publication date, location.Remember that not all elements are needed.
-Only use the elements that are needed for your source.
+Title of container, other contributors, version, number, publisher, publication date, location.When creating an MLA Works Cited page, remember that not every citation will use all the elements in a container.
+Only use the elements that are necessary to identify your source.
+We detail exactly what those elements are for a variety of print books in the examples below.

 Single Author